-1. ENTER A DEVICE - This command does several things:
+ENTER A DEVICE - This command does several things: a) Initializes the Controller.

-b) Looks for READY units - You may operate on any drive that appears READY to the Controller.
+Use this explanation of each Reliability command to better understand b) Looks for READY units - You may operate on any drive that appears READY to the Controller.
 The program reports, starting with UNIT 0, that a drive is ready and allows a YES/NO choice for selection.

-c) Sets Disk & Tape Test Parameters - After accepting a READY unit for testing, the program asks for input about the records the test will write.
+c) Sets Tape Test Parameters - After accepting a READY unit for testing, the program asks for input about the records the test will write.